Skip to main content

 Statestore and Localstore.

-The statestore retains data related to its operation, and the localstore contains chunks locally which are frequently requested, pinned in the node, or are in the node's neighbourhood of responsibility.
+The statestore retains data related to its operation, and the localstore contains chunks locally which are frequently requested, pinned in the node, or are in the node's neighborhood of responsibility.

 info